Starting a Business and the 13 Most Commonly Asked Questions

 Try starting with a business plan.
 If you can coherently write out your thoughts and plans on a page, you can use it as a guide for future decisions.
 There are lots of business plan templates online that show you different things to think about.

-4. What Mistakes Do Other Entrepreneurs Make?
+4. What Mistakes Do Other Entrepreneurs Make When Starting a Business?

 There are many challenges to starting a business and most entrepreneurs fail to get off the ground because of an extremely solvable issue.
 Here are a few: